elliotperviz/cmms/README.md

 # Computational Methods for Materials Science
-Here you will find lecture and tutorial material for the course **Computational Methods for Materials Science**.
+Here you will find lecture and tutorial material for the course **Computational Methods for Materials Science**, taught at the Faculty of Electrical Engineering, Czech Technical University in Prague.

 <!--"Some words of an introduction to the course here"-->